sysprog21/rv32emu/CONTRIBUTING.md

     }
 ```

-Simple and succinct one-line if-statements may omit curly brackets:
+Simple and succinct one-line `if` statements may omit curly brackets:
 ```c
     if (!valid)
         return -1;